Skip to content

 Figure 12-13 Solution for a problem of size 3

-Essentially, we divide the problem \(f(3)\) into two subproblems \(f(2)\) and one subproblem \(f(1)\).
-By solving these three subproblems in order, the original problem is resolved.
-This indicates that the subproblems are independent, and their solutions can be merged.
+Essentially, we divide problem \(f(3)\) into two subproblems \(f(2)\) and one subproblem \(f(1)\).
+By solving these three subproblems in order, the original problem is solved.
+This shows that the subproblems are independent and their solutions can be merged.

-From this, we can summarize the divide-and-conquer strategy for solving the Tower of Hanoi shown in Figure 12-14: divide the original problem \(f(n)\) into two subproblems \(f(n-1)\) and one subproblem \(f(1)\), and solve these three subproblems in the following order.
+From this, we can summarize the divide and conquer strategy for solving the hanota problem shown in Figure 12-14: divide the original problem \(f(n)\) into two subproblems \(f(n-1)\) and one subproblem \(f(1)\), and solve these three subproblems in the following order.

-2. Move the remaining one disc directly from A to C.
+2. Move the remaining \(1\) disc directly from A to C.

-For these two subproblems \(f(n-1)\), they can be recursively divided in the same manner until the smallest subproblem \(f(1)\) is reached.
-The solution to \(f(1)\) is already known and requires only one move.
+For these two subproblems \(f(n-1)\), we can recursively divide them in the same way until reaching the smallest subproblem \(f(1)\).
+The solution to \(f(1)\) is known and requires only one move operation.

-Divide and conquer strategy for solving the Tower of Hanoi
+Divide and conquer strategy for solving the hanota problem

-Figure 12-14 Divide and conquer strategy for solving the Tower of Hanoi
+Figure 12-14 Divide and conquer strategy for solving the hanota problem

-In the code, we declare a recursive function dfs(i, src, buf, tar) whose role is to move the \(i\) discs on top of pillar src with the help of buffer pillar buf to the target pillar tar:
+In the code, we declare a recursive function dfs(i, src, buf, tar), whose purpose is to move the top \(i\) discs from pillar src to target pillar tar with the help of buffer pillar buf:

 hanota.py